camillefagbedji69-cpu/pendjari_model/README.md

 ## 📝 Note on Collaboration

 This work represents a **collective effort** by our class team.
-The NetLogo model structure was designed collaboratively, while I took ownership of the post-simulation analysis using Random Forest meta-modeling to quantify parameter sensitivities.
+The NetLogo model structure was designed collaboratively, while I took ownership of the post-simulation analysis using Random Forest meta modeling to quantify parameter sensitivities.
 This README focuses on the analytical components I developed independently.